Skip menu navigation Home > PTMT Listing of Viewable Reports > U.S. Government Patents Report Table of Contents > This Page

 Considerations Regarding Patents As Distributed By Year of Application (Table B)

-DATA FOR THOSE APPLICATIONS WHICH WERE FILED BUT NEVER ISSUED (ROUGHLY 25% OF TOTAL FILINGS) ARE NOT INCLUDED IN THIS TABLE.
+DATA FOR THOSE APPLICATIONS WHICH WERE FILED BUT NEVER ISSUED (HISTORICALLY ABOUT 25% OF TOTAL FILINGS) ARE NOT INCLUDED IN THIS TABLE.

-Since the average time period between filing for a patent and the issuing of the patent (i.e., the patent's "pendency") is now about 24 months (for utility patents), the patent grant data, as distributed by year of application, are incomplete for the most recent years that are displayed in this table.
-This is because a significant number of those applications filed in the most recent years in this table, which ultimately would become patents, were still pending as of September 30, 2004, the last possible issue date for patents included in this table.
+Since the average time period between filing for a patent and the issuing of the patent (i.e., the patent's "pendency") is now about 32 months (for utility patents), the patent grant data, as distributed by year of application, are incomplete for the most recent years that are displayed in this table.
+This is because this report includes patents granted only through September 30, 2008- a significant number of the applications that were filed in the most recent years displayed in this table were still pending as of September 30, 2008, and will eventually be patented sometime after September 30, 2008.

 Patented application data are of significant value since the date an application was filed more accurately reflects when the technology was developed.
 Additionally, fluctuations in data based on application date are much more likely to reflect changes in technological activity since, for the most part, such fluctuations would be immune from changes in U.S. Patent and Trademark Office (USPTO) processing such as occurred in years such as 1986 when the USPTO issued fewer patents than would have normally been expected due to a lack of funds to print patents.
 Note that a patent's "pendency" can be quite variable from one patent to another, thereby affecting the date of patent grant.
 Such variation in pendency is determined by many factors, including PTO workload (which varies between technologies), budget and manpower levels, patent printing schedules, etc. Please note that types of patent documents such as design patents, plant patents, reissue patents, statutory invention registrations, and defensive publications may have average pendency periods that differ somewhat from the pendency period for utility patents.

-For example, in a calendar year report profiling utility patents granted through December 2004, patent grant data, as distributed by year of application, are approximately 93% complete for utility patent applications filed in 1999, 84% complete for applications filed in 2000, 66 percent complete for applications filed in 2001, and 44% complete for applications filed in 2002; data are essentially complete for utility patent applications filed prior to 1999.
+For example, in a calendar year report profiling utility patents granted through December 2008, patent grant data, as distributed by year of application, are approximately 98% complete for patent applications filed in calendar year 2000, 93% complete for calendar year 2001 filings, 90% complete for calendar year 2002 filings, 78% complete for calendar year 2003 filings, 60% complete for applications filed in 2004, 37% complete for applications filed in 2005, and 17% complete for applications filed in 2006.
+They are essentially complete for applications filed prior to calendar year 2000.
 Please note that average pendencies for other patent document types will differ somewhat from the pendency figures for utility patents.
-Completion percentages for fiscal year statistics should be similar to those for the calendar year.
+Completion percentages for fiscal year statistics should be similar to those for calendar year statistics.

 PTMT Contacts